What is a cesarean section?

 You may feel some pressure or a pulling sensation.

-He or she will cut the umbilical cord.
+They will cut the umbilical cord.

 You will get medicine in your IV to help the uterus contract and expel the placenta.